 Table of Contents

 Lac/Lakh or Laksha is resin and wax mixture secretion from a scale insect as a hard protective covering.
 It is a natural commercial resin of animal origin.
-It has a reddish or dark-brown colour with a disagreeable smell.
+It has a reddish or dark-brown color with a disagreeable smell.

 Lac has been used in India from thousand years.
 The detailed habit and behavior of Lac insect is given in Atharva Ved.
 In Mahabharata, Kauravas built a palace of Laksha, the Laksha Griha लाक्षा गृह (Laksha=Lac; Griha=Home) as a conspiracy to kill Pandavas.
 Lac has diverse uses.
-It is used for making dyes, filling the hollow gold and silver ornaments, making of bangles etc. The fluid lac dye obtained by dissolving the crushed stick-lac in water is called Alakta अलक्तः or Alta.
+It is used for making dyes, filling the hollow gold and silver ornaments, the making of bangles, etc. The fluid lac dye obtained by dissolving the crushed stick-lac in water is called Alakta अलक्तः or Alta.
 This dye is applied by Indian Hindu women on hands and sole of feet.

 From the stick-lac (twigs encrusted with lac), shellac is obtained after purification.
 Shellac is used as coating for medicines.